geodynamics/aspect/cookbooks/mid_ocean_ridge/doc/mid_ocean_ridge.md

 starts to melt as it reaches lower and lower pressures and crosses the solidus.
-Simultaneously, melting makes the residual solid rock more depleted (as indicated by the positive values of the compositional field called &lsquo;peridotite&rsquo;).
-Once material approaches the surface, it is cooled from the cold boundary layer above, and melt starts to crystallize again, generating &lsquo;enriched&rsquo; basaltic crust where is freezes (as indicated by the negative values of the compositional field called &lsquo;peridotite&rsquo;).
+Simultaneously, melting makes the residual solid rock more depleted (as indicated by the positive values of the compositional field called 'peridotite').
+Once material approaches the surface, it is cooled from the cold boundary layer above, and melt starts to crystallize again, generating 'enriched' basaltic crust where is freezes (as indicated by the negative values of the compositional field called 'peridotite').
 As the temperature gradients are much sharper close to the surface, this transition from melt to solid rock is much sharper than in the melting region.
 Once material crystallizes, it is transported away from the ridge axis due to the flow field induced by the prescribed plate velocity